Parity Pipeline

 Synopsis

 They hit the road, Jimena on a Honda with sidecar tagging behind Helen’s Harley.
-At a Utah Roadhouse, to Jimena’s horror, Helen invites outlaw biker SAM along.
-In Provo, Helen’s emotionally addled son Robbie joins them, in the side-car.
+But the uneasy arrangement becomes even more volatile when, at a Utah roadhouse, to Jimena’s horror, Helen impulsively invites Sam, an outlaw biker, to join the caravan.
+Soon after, in Provo, Helen’s emotionally fragile son Robbie climbs into the sidecar, turning the trip into an increasingly chaotic traveling circus.

 Bio